hugsy/gef/docs/commands/gef-remote.md

 ### Handling remote libraries ###

 Often times you are missing a specific library the remote process is using.
-Therefore `gef-remote` can download remote libraries (and other files) if the remote target supports it (and the remote gdbserver has sufficient permissions).
-The `--download-lib LIBRARY` option can download a remote file specified by it's filepath.
-Furthermore `--download-everything` downloads all remote libs found in the processes virtual memory map (`vmmap`).
+To remedy this `gef-remote` can download remote libraries (and other files) if the remote target supports it (and the remote gdbserver has sufficient permissions).
+The `--download-lib LIBRARY` option can download a remote file specified by its filepath.
+Furthermore `--download-everything` downloads all remote libs found in the process's virtual memory map (`vmmap`).

 Another issue with libraries is that even if you have the same libraries that are used remotely they might have different filepaths and GDB can't